2018 Campeones Cup

 The 2018 Campeones Cup was the first edition of the Campeones Cup, an annual North American football competition contested between the champions of the previous Major League Soccer season and the winner of the Campeón de Campeones from Liga MX.

 The match featured Canadian side Toronto FC, winners of the 2017 MLS Cup, and UANL, winners of the 2018 Campeón de Campeones, for which they qualified by winning the 2017 Liga MX Torneo Apertura.
-Toronto FC hosted the match at BMO Field in Toronto, Canada on September 19, 2018.
+Toronto FC hosted the match at BMO Field in Toronto, Canada, on September 19, 2018.

 UANL won the match 3–1 to win the inaugural Campeones Cup.

 Teams

 Venue

-As the MLS team, Toronto FC hosted the match, which took place at BMO Field in Toronto, with a seating capacity of 30,000.
+As the MLS team, Toronto FC hosted the match, which took place at BMO Field in Toronto, Ontario, Canada with a seating capacity of 30,000.
 The stadium opened in 2007 and was renovated in 2016.

 Broadcasting

 The match's English broadcast was aired in Canada on TSN and the United States on ESPN2.
 A French broadcast was aired in Canada on TVA Sports 2, while Univision and Univision Deportes Network carried the Spanish broadcast in the United States.
 The Univision broadcast was watched by an audience of 1.1 million.